 The following resources provide access to information about Texas law:

 - Texas Legislature Online and Legislative Reference Library of Texas (legislation and statutes)

 - Texas Judicial Branch (courts, cases, and opinions)

-For further assistance with legal research, please visit the Government Documents Service Desk on the 3rd Floor of Willis Library, or contact the Government Documents Department by E-mail, postal mail, or telephone.
+For further assistance with legal research, please visit the Eagle Commons Library Service Desk in Sycamore Hall, or contact the Government Documents Department by E-mail, postal mail, or telephone.

 Information about the U.S. Census, including where to find data published by the Census, is available on our Census Subject Guide.

 Information about where to find statistical data published by federal, state, local, international, and foreign government agencies, as well as data available from commercial sources, is available on our Statistical Resources web page.

 Labels and pre-paid mailers are supplied to return book to the Libraries at no cost.